niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 ## What is Git?

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 You can find the git manual right here - [Git](https://git-scm.com/docs).
 Once you've read the manual you can take a small quiz that will test you knowledge of Git.

 > Disclaimer: This quiz is not polished.
 It was a basic [quiz](https://happy-noyce-67af4f.netlify.com/) that I created while I was learning React.
 LinkedIn introduced a quiz of their own, which you can boast about in your profile.

 Remember Git is not Github.
-If you don't want to go through the entire manual, I've mentioned some commands that should get you started.
+If you don't want to go through the entire manual, I've mentioned some basic commands that should get you started.

 ### Installing Git on Mac